 If you’re married or in a civil partnership

-You may be able to claim the new Marriage Allowance to reduce your partner’s tax if your income is less than the standard Personal Allowance.
+You may be able to claim Marriage Allowance to reduce your partner’s tax if your income is less than the standard Personal Allowance.

 If you don’t claim Marriage Allowance and you or your partner were born before 6 April 1935, you may be able to claim Married Couple’s Allowance.